 The second alternative was ‘sinkhole pulverisers’.
 Sinkhole pulverisers were grinders driven by an electric motor which would be connected to the sink waste and could be used for disposing of animal and vegetable kitchen waste.
 But that would have meant food waste ending up in the drains.
 As the Barbican Committee reported: “Sinkhole pulverisers are expensive, unreliable, and generally not welcomed by drainage authorities“.

-This solution would have involved each flat having a refuse chute which would discharge at basement level into cubicles containing large wheeled containers, which could be pulled out when full, and exchanged with a new empty one.
-Essentially, this would mean dropping stuff down chutes much like the laundry chutes so loved in comedy films set in hotels, or the one in the Death Star in Star Wars.
+This solution would have involved each flat having a refuse chute which would discharge at basement level into large wheeled containers in special cubicles, which could be pulled out when full, and exchanged with a new empty one.
+Essentially, this would mean dropping stuff down chutes much like the laundry chutes so beloved in comedy films set in hotels, or the one in the Death Star in Star Wars.

 One problem with this was obviously hygiene.
-‘Stuff’ would inevitably stick to the chute walls.
+The chutes would be open-ended and ‘stuff’ would inevitably stick to the chute walls and smell.
 So the solution proposed was that all chutes should be placed out on the balconies.
 Summer evenings were going to be lovely!

-This solution to the rubbish problem would also have created major problems for the construction of the estate because it was estimated that there would have to be about one hundred chutes into which all other chutes would converge at basement level, with all those wheeled containers having to be watched and changed.
+This solution to the rubbish problem would also have created major problems for the construction of the estate because it was estimated that there would have to be about one hundred chutes into which all other chutes would converge at basement level, with all those wheeled containers having to be watched and wheeled in and out.
 So this solution was understandably dropped.